averonesis/kubolt/README.md

 # How?
 Okay, let's ask our friend Shodan :trollface:

 The basic query is
 >ssl:true port:10250 404

 **Kubelet** uses port 10250 with SSL by default, 404 is the HTTP response without URL path.

-**Kubolt** ask Shodan by API for list of IP addresses and keep them for other OSINT actions :grin:
+**Kubolt** asks Shodan by API for list of IP addresses and keeps them for other OSINT actions :grin:

-First, let's ask Kubelet for running pods and filter hosts where response doesn't contain `Unauthorized` and contain `container` so we could run command inside it.
+Firstly, let's ask Kubelet for running pods and filter hosts where response doesn't contain `Unauthorized` and contain `container` so we could run command inside it.
 ```bash
 curl -k https://IP-from-Shodan:10250/runningpods/
 ```